xanthics/xan_filter/README.md

 To-Do
 =====
-Add leveling gear, crafting bases, and "best of the zone" highlighting.
 No ETA
+Add leveling gear
+Add crafting bases
+Add "best of the zone" highlighting.
+Expand uniques filtering
+Add rare highlighting based on drop level/item level Add config processor that created compact output
+No ETA: I work on this when I'm bored of releveling toons or farming.

 Thanks
 ======